-To make discussions more productive, some pre-discussion will happen online through Perusall.
+To make discussions more productive, some pre-discussion of the materials will happen online through Perusall.
 See Moodle for details about signing up and using this site.
-Your online score for each reading will be based primarily on the number of thoughtful, high-quality comments you make throughout the reading and the number of upvotes and responses you make to other students' comments.
+Your online Perusall scores will be based primarily on the number of thoughtful, high-quality comments you make and the number of upvotes and responses you make to other students' comments.
 In general, the more thoughtful and engaged you are in the discussion, the higher your score will be.

 Your score for the first reading and your lowest score will be dropped.
-Additionally, scores for readings with student discussion leaders will not count toward your online participation score (though you must still check Perusall to see their discussion questions and you are encouraged to post responses anyway.)
+Additionally, scores for readings with student discussion leaders will not count toward your online participation score (though you are still expected to do those readings and come to class prepared to discuss them.)